raydelvecchio/vdb-benchmark/README.md

 # VDB Comparisons
 Speed and other comparisons, primarily used to test and verify the speed of [Vlite2](https://github.com/raydelvecchio/vlite-v2).
-Example of such a benchmark for the [original VLite](https://github.com/sdan/vlite) can be found [here](https://github.com/sdan/vlite/blob/master/tests/bench.py).
 The goal here is to show the speed of Vlite and Vlite2 compared to other vector databases when spinning up a local project.

 # Authors